ashan-portfolio/My-Portfolio/README.md

 ## 🧠 About Me

-Hi, I'm a MSc Data Analytis graduate in 2025 and this is my portfolio to showcase my technical and programming skills
+Hi, I'm a MSc Data Analytics 2025 graduate and this is my portfolio to showcase my technical and programming skills

 ## 📂 Projects